bram-pramono/talee/README.md

 - abstract conversations/sessions.

 Abilities that Talee might need to help discover meaning are:
 - Pattern recognition.
-How sentences form, how questions form, What is quote, etc.
+How sentences form, how questions form, What is quote, etc. Examples: Einstein said that "Time is relative", What do you mean shit happens?, He just went to shop, etc.
 - Similar word discovery.
 Some words are only syntactically different, but means the same.
-This is similar to lemmatization or stemming, but through own mapping of words/terms with probabilities.
+This is similar to lemmatization or stemming, but Talee will solve this through own mapping of words/terms with probabilistic calculation.